-causal chain from +300ppm co₂ to dangerous warming
+causal chain from +300ppm co₂ to global warming

-1. Any warm object radiates energy at wavelengths depending on its temperature.
-The distribution of wavelengths is described by Planck's Law.
+Any warm object radiates energy at wavelengths depending on its temperature, the distribution of which is described by Planck's Law.

 3. Earth receives 1,362 W/m² from the sun in a combination of UV, visible and infrared radiation, but 29.5% is immediately reflected by clouds or the surface.
 The remaining 70.5% (960 W/m²) is absorbed by land, air and oceans.Source: Kopp & Lean https://doi.org/10.1029/2010GL045777

 4. The sun illuminates the disk of Earth (area = πr²) but our spherical plant has an area = 4πr².
 To maintain energy equilibrium and steady surface temperature, the average square meter of Earth's surface must emit 240 W/m² (960 W/m² ÷ 4 = 240 W/m²).(Image: https://www.windows2universe.org/earth/climate/sun_radiation_at_earth.html)

 5. From the Stefan-Boltzmann Law, we can calculate the surface temperature that will radiate exactly 240 W/m² (255 K).
 If we plug this temp. back into Planck's Law, we calculate that Earth will glow in a distribution of wavelengths mostly in thermal infrared (4-50 μm).